infochimps-labs/ironfan/README-checklist.md

   - default:            `:scratch_root/:cookbook/:component/scratch`
   - instead of:         `commitlog_dir`

+* **home_dir**: Logical location for the system's code.
+  - default: typically, leave it up to the package maintainer.
+Otherwise, `/usr/local/share/:cookbook` should be a symlink to the `install_dir` (see below).
+  - instead of:         `xx_home` / `dir` alone / `install_dir`
+* **install_dir**: The system's code, in case the home dir is a pointer to potential alternates.
+  - default: `/usr/local/share/:cookbook-:version`
+  - Make `home_dir` a symlink to this directory (eg home_dir `/usr/local/share/elasticsearch` links to install_dir `/usr/local/share/elasticsearch-0.17.8`).
+  - Use this only if the code runs from this directory -- if you don't need the directory after the cookbook runs, use `src_dir` instead.
-* **src_dir**: location of the compressed tarball, its expanded contents, and the compiled files when installing from source.
+* **src_dir**: holds the compressed tarball, its expanded contents, and the compiled files when installing from source.
 Use this when you will run `make install` or equivalent and use the files elsewhere.
   - default:            `/usr/local/src/package_name-version`, eg `/usr/local/src/pig-0.9.tar.gz` leading to `/usr/local/src/pig-0.9/`
   - do not:             expand the tarball to `/usr/local/src/(whatever)` if it will actually be used from there; instead, use the `home_dir` convention described below.
 (As a guideline, I should be able to blow away `/usr/local/src` and everything still works).
-* **home_dir**: Where the system's code resides.
-Typically only cookbook-level.
-  - typically, leave it up to the package maintainer.
-  - if installed directly:
-    - put it physically in `/usr/local/share/:cookbook-:version`, but don't refer to this directory directly (eg `/usr/local/share/elasticsearch-0.17.8/`)
-    - make a symlink `/usr/local/share/:cookbook` pointing to it, and use that as the `home_dir` (eg `/usr/local/share/elasticsearch => /usr/local/share/elasticsearch-0.17.8`).
-  - instead of:         `xx_home` / `dir` alone / `install_dir`
-* **deploy_dir**: Used for deployed code that follows the capistrano convention.
+* **deploy_dir**: deployed code that follows the capistrano convention.
 See more about deploy variables below.
   - the `:deploy_dir/shared` directory holds common files
   - releases are checked out to `:deploy_dir/releases/{sha}`
   - the operational release is a symlink to the right release: `:deploy_dir/current -> :deploy_dir/releases/xxx`.